-Life is an echo; what you send out will come back to you.
-What you experience today is the consequence of yesterday, and tomorrow's results depend on what you do today.
+Life is an echo; what you send out will return to you.
+What you experience today results from what you did yesterday, and what happens tomorrow depends on what you do today.

-Some might not believe in karma, but if they walk a mile in another man’s shoes, they would remember the Golden Rule of life.
-A practice where you should treat others the way you want another to treat you.
-It’s a saying that beyond words.
-It is a simple adage everybody should believe and live.
+While some might not believe in karma, if they walked a mile in another’s shoes, they would remember the Golden Rule.
+Simply put, treat others as you would like to be treated.
+It’s a saying that goes beyond words.
+Everyone should believe and live by it.

-Do unto others as you would like to be treated.
-Especially since life echoes the circumstances of our wrongdoing, no one wishes to be put in an unfavorable situation.
-Someday you will be under the same conditions, and it will be hard to reap what you sow.
+You should treat others as you would like to be treated.
+Especially since life echoes the circumstances of our wrongdoing, no one wishes to be in an unfavorable situation.
+Someday you will be in the same situation, and it will be hard to reap what you sow.

-When you compelled to deal with the echo of life, and it seems too much, a person will like any opportunity to make their lives a little easier.
-To do such, you need to give the world the best you have, and before you know it, the good you share will all come back to you.
+People who have to live with the echo of life, and it seems to be too much, will appreciate any opportunity to make their lives a little easier.
+You can do this by giving the world your best, and the good you share will eventually come back to you.

-It is hard to accept life echoes back to you what you put on someone else.
-I had to receive this word of wisdom first hand.
-And hear me when I say, I put out more good than wrong, yet; it was hard for me to maintain or continue living life when the wrong return to me.
+It's hard to accept what life reflects you what you put on someone else.
+My wisdom came from first-hand experience.
+When I put out more negativity than good, it was hard to maintain or continue my life.

-Five years ago, my sister and I walked away from being two peas in a pot.
-We talked about any and everything.
-Always available to help each other with all life challenges.
+A few years ago, my sister and I walked away from being two peas in a pot.
+She and I talked about anything and everything.
+We were always there for each other.
 We shared everything, and we had each other’s backs.
 She was strong when I was weak, and I was the same for her.

-This time, we both were going through at the same time, and we both were exhausted.
-My sister was taking her problem out on me and saying mean things to me.
-We argue a lot, and I was tired of her taking her frustration out on me.
+This time, we were both going through the same thing simultaneously, and we were both exhausted.
+She took out her frustrations on me.
+There were a lot of arguments between us, and I had enough of her taking her frustration out on me.

-When she saw how hurt I was, she apologized to me; I walked away.
+She apologized to me when she saw how hurt I was; I walked away.
 She tried calling.
-I wouldn’t answer my phone.
+I refused to answer.
 She even came to my house and tried to talk to me.
-I ask her out.
-And we didn’t speak on my part for two years.
+I asked her out.
+After that, we did not speak for two years.

-Despite what she said, it was not something I would never say to her; I was wrong to take the words so personally and reject her from my life.
-Two years ago, I flat hit rock bottom and turned to a loved one in my family for help.
-It was a distinct poor decision I made.
+What she said was not something I would ever say to her, but I made a mistake in rejecting her.
+Two years ago, I hit rock bottom and turned to a loved one for help.
+It was the wrong decision on my part.

-My sister, I walked away from hearing of the hard times I fell upon, and come closer to me.
-It was hard for me to hear from her during the most challenging time of my life, but I did.
-I’m sure the person who was not doing right by me told her, and that’s okay too because maybe they mean it for bad.
-It turns out to be for my good.
+My sister, I walked away from hearing about my hardship, reached out, and we grew closer.
+It was difficult for me to hear from her during the most challenging period of my life.
+That person who did not treat me right told her, and this is okay because maybe they mean it for harm.
+However, it ends up being for my benefit.